Climate protection versus flying for holidays: An impossible choice for young people

 The second part of the 2021-2022 EIB Climate Survey explores people’s views on climate change in a rapidly changing world.
 The results from this release focus on citizens’ individual behaviour and the actions they are taking to combat climate change.

-- 79% of Greeks feel they are doing all they can to fight climate change in their daily lives, but the majority believe that their compatriots are not doing the same
+- 78% of Belgians feel they are doing all they can to fight climate change in their daily lives, but the majority believe that their compatriots are not doing the same

-- 81% of Greek car buyers say they will pick either a hybrid or electric car the next time they purchase a vehicle (14 points above the EU average), while 19% would still opt for a petrol or diesel car
+- 63% of Belgian car buyers say they will pick either a hybrid or electric car the next time they purchase a vehicle, while 37% would still opt for a petrol or diesel car

-- 67% of Greeks say they consider climate change when choosing a holiday destination
+- 63% of young Belgians say they consider climate change when choosing a holiday destination, but 56% of them say they will fly next summer

-- 48% of young Greeks consider climate change when looking for a job
+- 56% of young Belgians consider climate change when looking for a job

-- 44% of young Greeks already buy second-hand clothes instead of new ones
+- 57% of young Belgians already buy second-hand clothes instead of new ones

 These are some of the results from the second release of the 2021-2022 Climate Survey published today by the European Investment Bank (EIB).
 The EIB is the lending arm of the European Union and the world’s largest multilateral lender for climate action projects.

+44% of Belgians consider climate change when searching for a job.
+This is particularly the case for 15-29 year-olds: 56% of them take climate change into consideration when job hunting, compared to 41% for people aged 30-64 (15 points lower).

+Overall, 39% of Belgians consider climate change when they choose their bank or invest their savings.

-Hybrid or electric cars more sought after than petrol or diesel vehicles
+Hybrid and electric cars more sought after than petrol or diesel vehicles

-When asked about future car purchases, 81% of Greek car buyers say they will purchase either a hybrid or electric car.
-This figure is 62 points higher than the percentage of Greeks who said they would buy a diesel or petrol vehicle (19%).
-More specifically, 41% would purchase a hybrid vehicle and 40% would opt for an electric vehicle.
+When asked about future car purchases, 63% of Belgian car buyers say they would either buy a hybrid or electric car.
+This figure is 26 points higher than the percentage of Belgians who said they would buy a diesel or petrol vehicle (37%).
+More specifically, 39% would purchase a hybrid vehicle and 24% would opt for an electric vehicle.

+Belgian car buyers older than 65 are particularly interested in buying a hybrid vehicle (45%), followed by young people (38%).
+People aged 30-64 are more likely to opt for purchasing a petrol or diesel vehicle (40%), six points higher than the figure for Belgians older than 65 (34%).
+Young people are more inclined to choose an electric car (30%) compared to respondents aged 30-64 (23%) and people older than 65 (21%).

-Meanwhile, 14% of the overall Greek population say they do not have a vehicle now and are not planning to buy one.
+Meanwhile, 10% of Belgians overall say they do not have a vehicle now and are not planning to buy one (three points below the EU average).

-With 81% of Greek car buyers saying they would opt for a hybrid or electric vehicle, Greeks seem more inclined to switch to new car technologies compared to Germans (52%) and Europeans on average (67%), but slightly less inclined to do so compared to Cypriots (85%).
+With 63% of Belgian car buyers opting for a hybrid or electric vehicle, Belgians seem more inclined to switch to new car technologies compared to Germans (52%) and Luxembourgish respondents (51%), while they are almost equally inclined to choose these types of vehicles as Dutch people (62%) and French people (61%).

-More specifically, Greeks seem most inclined to choose hybrid vehicles, with 41% of Greek car buyers stating their next car will have this type of engine.
-They seem much more inclined to opt for a hybrid than Germans (29%) and slightly more inclined to do so than Europeans in general (39%).
-However, Cypriots (51%) appear to be more inclined to purchase a hybrid car compared to Greeks.
+More specifically, Belgians seem more inclined to choose hybrid vehicles, with 39% of Belgian car buyers stating their next car will have this type of engine.
+They seem more inclined to opt for hybrid cars than German car buyers (29%), Dutch car buyers (29%) and Luxembourgish car buyers (31%), while French car buyers seem almost equally interested in purchasing a hybrid (38%).

+Belgian car buyers seem similarly inclined to buy an electric car (24%) as their German (23%), French (23%) and Luxembourgish (20%) neighbours.
+However, Belgians appear to find electric cars less attractive compared to Dutch people (33%).

 In general, European car buyers tend to favour hybrid vehicles (39%), while petrol or diesel vehicles are ranked second (33%) and electric cars come third (28% state they would purchase an electric car).
 While Chinese car buyers are the most inclined to buy an electric car (44%), Americans would opt first for a hybrid vehicle (38%), followed by a petrol or diesel vehicle (33%), then an electric car (29%).

-42% of Greek people consider climate change when searching for a job.
-This is particularly the case for 15-29 year-olds: 48% of them take climate change into consideration when job hunting, compared to 42% for people aged 30-64 (six points lower).

-Overall, 50% of Greeks consider climate change when they choose their bank or invest their savings.

-EIB Vice-President Christian Kettel Thomsen said: “Despite some clear generational gaps, Greek people are increasingly adapting their mobility and consumption habits in a more sustainable manner to tackle climate change.
+EIB Vice-President Kris Peeters said: “Despite some clear generational gaps, Belgian people are increasingly adapting their mobility and consumption habits in a more sustainable manner to tackle climate change.
 These shifts in individual behaviour show that people of all ages are willing to make stronger commitments in their daily lives to help mitigate the climate crisis.
 These intentions were voiced during COP26 and are a clear indicator of support for our efforts to foster the green transition.
 As the EU climate bank, one of the EIB’s key roles is to finance innovative projects that focus on electric mobility as well as other sustainable mobility solutions that help build a decarbonised future for all.”

 Download the Excel spreadsheet with the raw data for all 30 countries surveyed here.
 Please click here to access an EIB webpage presenting key findings of the EIB Climate Survey IV.